abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/12-Implement Azure Key Vault.md

     ![](../images/lab12-image6.png)

-1. Wait until you see the secret has been successfully created, refresh the page once if your not able to see the secret.
+1. Wait until you see the secret has been successfully created.
+Refresh the page once if you are not able to see the secret.

 1. Once **ExamplePassword** secret is listed notice it has a status of **Enabled**.